NOCOM-BOT/spec/README.md

 {
     "type": "api_response",
     "response_from": "<target Module ID>",
-    "exist": ...,
+    "exist": "...",
-    "data": ..., // This will be null if there's an error.
+    "data": "...", // This will be null if there's an error.
-    "error": ..., // This will be null if error doesn't occur.
+    "error": "...", // This will be null if error doesn't occur.
-    "nonce": <exact nonce from request>
+    "nonce": "<exact nonce from request>"
 }
 ```